AckerlyXu/heima/articles/virtual-network/virtual-networks-faq.md

 ### What tools do I use to create a VNet?
 You can use the following tools to create or configure a VNet:

-* Azure Portal Preview (for classic and Resource Manager VNets).
+* Azure Portal (for classic and Resource Manager VNets).
 * A network configuration file (netcfg - for classic VNets only).
 See the [Configure a VNet using a network configuration file](virtual-networks-using-network-configuration-file.md) article.
 * PowerShell (for classic and Resource Manager VNets).
 * Azure CLI (for classic and Resource Manager VNets).